atom/teletype/doc/rfcs/003-quickly-collaborate-with-coworkers-and-friends.md

 ### Join a portal via URL

 When a guest follows the URL (e.g., by clicking on the URL in Slack, IRC, etc.), Atom opens, and Teletype asks the user if they want to join the portal.
-If the user chooses to join the portal, they become a guest in the portal (just as the previously did by entering the portal ID and clicking "Join").
+If the user chooses to join the portal, they become a guest in the portal (just as they previously did by entering the portal ID and clicking "Join").
 If they choose not to join the portal, nothing happens.

-To honor the [UX guidelines in for Atom URI handlers](https://flight-manual.atom.io/hacking-atom/sections/handling-uris/), Teletype avoids automatically joining the portal.
+To honor the [UX guidelines for Atom URI handlers](https://flight-manual.atom.io/hacking-atom/sections/handling-uris/), Teletype avoids automatically joining the portal.
 When asking the user whether they want to join the portal, Teletype offers an option to automatically join future portals.
 This option is disabled by default.
-When the user enables this option, any time they follow a portal URLs, Teletype will automatically join the portal without the user having to perform an additional confirmation of their desire to join the portal.
+When the user enables this option, any time they follow a portal URL, Teletype will automatically join the portal without the user having to perform an additional confirmation of their desire to join the portal.
 Users can disable this option at any time via the Teletype settings in Atom's Settings UI.

 ### Invite a past collaborator to your portal